mludolph/fogmsg/README.md

 ## Summary

 This project serves as a prototype implementation of a Fog Computing application with edge and cloud components that communicate with each other with a lightweight and reliable messaging system.
+For this, simulated GPS and device metrics are broadcasted to all connected egde nodes, which could be useful e.g. in a connected-cars scenario.
 The project is implemented using Python and makes heavy use of the ZeroMQ library to provide **atleast-once** message delivery garantuee.

 ## Architecture Overview